Skip to main content

 • 310 CMR 40.00 MCP — governs release response, site classification (Tier I/II), Licensed Site Professional (LSP) oversight, and closure.

-Offshore federal OCS leasing within the Atlantic is administered by BOEM/BSEE and is outside state jurisdiction.
-Heating-oil tanks at 1- to 4-unit residential dwellings follow 527 CMR 9.00 and insurance-driven tank-integrity programs.
-Commercial and fleet petroleum AST/UST facilities follow 310 CMR 80.00 with DFS plan review.
+Offshore federal leasing in the Atlantic is managed by BOEM/BSEE and isn't under state control.
+Residential heating-oil tanks follow 527 CMR 9.00, while commercial petroleum facilities follow 310 CMR 80.00 with DFS plan review.

 Title 5 Septic & Nitrogen Sensitive Areas — 310 CMR 15.000

-MassDEP regulates on-site wastewater under 310 CMR 15.000 (Title 5), one of the most stringent septic codes in the United States.
-Residential design flow is 110 gpd per bedroom:
+MassDEP manages on-site wastewater under 310 CMR 15.000 (Title 5), which is one of the strictest septic codes in the U.S. Residential design flow is 110 gallons per day per bedroom.

 BedroomsMinimum Septic Tank Capacity (310 CMR 15.223)